haydenjameslee/unity-super-find/README.md

 **Warning**: SuperFind is approximately 10x slower than Unity's (already slow) GameObject.Find method.
 As with GameObject.Find, you should not use SuperFind in an update loop or any other performance sensitive code path.

+**2nd Warning**: GameObject's with spaces in their names are currently not supported.

 ## Installation

 1. Download the latest .unitypackage in the [releases archive](https://github.com/haydenjameslee/unity-super-find/releases)